patrick-muller/labs/day-3/README.md

 >   s3://amazon-reviews-pds/tsv/

 ### HDFS
-Copy the Gdelt Dataset to your HDFS using the below command
+Copy the REVIEW Dataset to your HDFS using the below command
 > s3-dist-cp --src s3://amazon-reviews-pds/parquet/product_category=Toys/ --dest /user/hadoop/

 You can check the files created running the below command in a second terminal tab